teo/opencloud-helm/README.md

 ## Gateway API Configuration

-This chart includes HTTPRoute resources that can be used to expose the OpenCloud, Keycloak, and MinIO services externally.
+The production chart includes HTTPRoute resources that can be used to expose the OpenCloud, Keycloak, and MinIO services externally.
 The HTTPRoutes are configured to route traffic to the respective services.

 ### HTTPRoute Settings